thehimel/django-boilerplate/NOTE.md

 ```

 - Create 'core/management/commands/rename.py'.
 Here 'rename' is our command, thus we create this py file here.
-- The management directory can't be in demo which is our project directory.
+- The management directory can't be in basepro which is our project directory.
 It has to be inside an app.
 - Create Command class in this file to make the command.
 - If you type this command, you can get information regarding all the commands.
 You can also notice rename command listed under core.
 ```bash